 As discussed above, a number of Work Track members raised that predictability was an issue for applicants and other stakeholders in the 2012 round.
 Some Work Track members have stated that it is essential for the application and delegation process to be predictable for applicants and other parties in subsequent procedures.
 From this perspective, there should be clear, objective, fair, predictable and fact-based policies and procedures for evaluating applications that all parties can understand and predict.

 Work Track members have expressed different perspectives on ways to achieve predictability.
 For example, in one view, broader application of the support/non-objection mechanism is a means to reduce conflicts later in the application process or after delegation.
 From this perspective, the mechanism is beneficial for predictability.
+Supporters of this perspective state that relevant public authorities are bound to the applicable laws and policies in their jurisdictions, and generally subject to due process requirements.
+In this view, by being able to act on these obligations early through support non-objection mechanisms, governments and other parties may be able to have greater predictability in the process.

 From another perspective, the best way to ensure predictability is to have clear, transparent criteria that apply to all applications and to evaluate applications and objections based on objective standards, rather than leaving it up to individual governments to determine if applications are permitted to move forward.

+Some Work Track members have expressed that it is important that the process should not be changed once the application window opens to support predictability.

+Another suggestion to improve predictability is to establish specific timelines within which different stakeholders must take action in a process.
+For example, for cases where government support/non-objection is required, there should be a deadline by which the government/public authority must respond.
+Some Work Track members have suggested that with such a requirement, the application should be allowed to proceed if the government/public authority does not respond by the deadline.

+One additional perspective is that predictability is important, but the goal of predictability should not outweigh other values and priorities in the program, for example the rights of people associated with a geographic name to provide input on the use of a string.

 As the Work Track considers options for the treatment of geographic names, the impact on predictability is one factor that the Work Track is considering.